Why Edinburgh is the Up and Coming Tech Hub of the UK

 - Skyscanner – this international online travel agency started in a bedroom in Edinburgh and now has 10 offices worldwide with 100 million active monthly users.
 The CEO, Gareth Williams, attributes the success to the supportive community, world-class computer science department from the University of Edinburgh, and even said if it were founded in an extremely tech-heavy city like Silicon Valley he’s not sure it would have been successful.

 - FanDuel – this fantasy sports site started as a news prediction platform that was founded in Edinburgh with around seven employees.
-The company managed to secure fresh investment and expand globally in the last 10 years, with its two biggest offices still in Edinburgh, where engineers represent the majority employees there.
+The company managed to secure fresh investment and expand globally in the last 10 years, with its two biggest offices still in Edinburgh, where engineers represent the majority of employees there.

 Lesley Eccles, co-founder of FanDuel, values Edinburgh as a tech space: